sat5297/hacktober-coding/README.md

-# calculator
+# HACKTOBERFEST 2020
-calculator using html, css, javascript
-This is a project created by Vedant Agrawal just open and calculate
+This repository is created by Shakti Ratan.
+You can contribute here.